sourcegraph/about/blogposts/2020/a-different-way-to-think-about-code-ownership.md

 Notification rules are stored in [CODENOTFY files](https://sourcegraph.com/github.com/sourcegraph/codenotify/-/blob/README.md#codenotify-files) in any directory.
 This makes rules more maintainable and less brittle to moving code because the CODENOTIFY files are adjacent to the files they have rules for.

-Codenotify rules and files are familiar in syntax to CODEOWNERs, but simpler to understand because each rule is additive, not hierarchical.
+Codenotify rules and files are familiar in syntax to CODEOWNERS, but simpler to understand because each rule is additive, not hierarchical.
 This means that you can understand how a single rule behaves without needing to consider any other rules (unlike OWNERS or CODEOWNERS).

 ## Starting our experiment